KayWide/alx-low_level_programming/0x09-static_libraries/README.md

- A Repository containing projects on static libraries
+A repository on static libraries